Reconciliation Break Investigation: Turning a Difference Into an Answer (2026)

 - Only carry understood, in-policy differences as documented reconciling items.

-- Resolution sufficiency is the auditor's — entity-/framework-specific; not accounting advice.
+- Resolution sufficiency is the auditor's, being entity- and framework-specific.
+Not accounting advice.

-Cryptio and Bitwave flag breaks, support root-cause categorisation, and track resolution and sign-off.
-Confirm the tool categorises by root cause and documents resolution — the tool supports the workflow; whether resolution is sufficient is the auditor's judgement.
+Tools such as Cryptio and Bitwave flag breaks, support root-cause categorisation, and track resolution and sign-off.
+The tool supports the workflow; whether a resolution is sufficient remains the auditor's judgement.
+Worth confirming:

-Wag3s Ledger flags reconciliation breaks, supports root-cause categorisation (gas, internal transfer, timing, missing wallet, source divergence), and records resolution via correcting entries with reviewer sign-off on an audit trail — while resolution sufficiency stays the auditor's.
+Wag3s Ledger flags reconciliation breaks, supports root-cause categorisation (gas, internal transfer, timing, missing wallet, source divergence), and records resolution via correcting entries with reviewer sign-off on an audit trail.
+Whether a resolution is sufficient stays the auditor's call; Ledger supports the investigation and documentation rather than passing that judgement.
 See the Ledger product page.

 Further reading